raspberrypilearning/create-your-own-world/en/step_8.md

 ## People

-Let's add other people to your world who your `player` sprite can interact with.
+Add other people to your world who your `player` sprite can interact with.

 --- task ---
 Switch to the `person` sprite.